-- 5.5.
-There are also sites such as some Protected Road Verges, potential County Wildlife Sites and pocket parks which do not meet CWS standard.
+- 4.9.
+There are also sites such as some Protected Road Verges, potential Local Wildlife Sites and pocket parks which do not meet LWS standard.
 With applications affecting these sites and even for applications where there are no known impacts on wildlife, there are still opportunities for the development to result in net biodiversity gain.
-However, the Wildlife Trust has limited resources and cannot commit to becoming involved in such cases. - P14.
-The Trust will not object to or comment on applications that do not affect sites of at least CWS standard, unless the application has the potential to deliver substantial biodiversity gains, e.g. creating new wildlife habitats, fund the management of existing sites, or seriously compromises the integrity or delivery of ecological networks identified in green infrastructure strategies.
-Conservation staff will use their professional judgement in determining which cases to comment on and the priority to attach to such cases compared to other work. - P15.
+However, the Wildlife Trust has limited resources and cannot commit to becoming involved in such cases. - P15.
+The Trust will not object to, or comment, on applications that do not affect sites of at least LWS standard, unless the application affects a Wildlife Trust Nature Reserve, has the potential to deliver substantial biodiversity gains, e.g. creating new wildlife habitats or fund the management of existing sites, or seriously compromises the integrity or delivery of ecological networks identified in green infrastructure or other strategies.
+Conservation staff will use their professional judgement in determining which cases to comment on and the priority to attach to such cases compared to other work. - P16.
 The Trust will have particular regard to applications affecting Habitats of Principal Importance as listed in Section 41 of the Natural Environment and Rural Communities Act.